cobwebos/docs/articles/blockchain/workbench/use-api.md

 ---
 title: 使用 Azure Blockchain Workbench REST API
-description: 有关如何使用 Azure 区块链工作台 Preview 的方案 REST API
+description: Scenarios for how to use the Azure Blockchain Workbench Preview REST API
 services: azure-blockchain
 keywords: ''
 author: PatAltimore